 This site offers 1.
-A playlist of over70 links to YouTube recordings
+A playlist of 50 links to various Bach YouTube recordings

 2. Four slide shows containing over 140 graphics.